Convergence Analysis of Fixed Point Chance Constrained Optimal Power Flow Problems: Acknowledgments

 This work was supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research, under Contract DE-AC02-06CH11357 at Argonne National Laboratory and by NSF through award CNS-51545046.
 We acknowledge fruitful discussion with Dr. Line Roald, who pointed out that Algorithm 1 was observed to cycle between different points, and encouraged an analysis of its convergence criteria.
 We also thank Eric Grimm, who helped in carrying out parts of the numerical experiments in Section IV. \jbbr{Careful reading and helpful suggestions of the editor and three anonymous reviewers markedly improved the manuscript.}

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Johannes Brust} was a postdoctoral researcher in the Mathematics and Computer Science Division at Argonne National Laboratory, IL (now Department of Mathematics, University of California, San Diego).
+\begin{IEEEbiography}[{ }]{Johannes J. Brust} Was with the Mathematics and Computer Science Division at Argonne National Laboratory, IL (now Department of Mathematics, University of California, San Diego).
 He received a M.Sc. in financial engineering from Maastricht University and a Ph.D. in applied mathematics from the University of California, Merced.
 His research is on effective large scale computational methods applied to optimal power flow problems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mihai Anitescu} Is a senior computational mathematician in the Mathematics and Computer Science Division at Argonne National Laboratory and a professor in the Department of Statistics at the University of Chicago.
 He obtained his engineer diploma (electrical engineering) from the Polytechnic University of Bucharest in 1992 and his Ph.D. in applied mathematical and computational sciences from the University of Iowa in 1997.
 He specializes in the areas of numerical optimization, computational science, numerical analysis and uncertainty quantification in which he has published more than 100 papers in scholarly journals and book chapters.
 He is on the editorial board of the SIAM Journal on Optimization and he is a senior editor for Optimization Methods and Software, he is a past member of the editorial boards of the Mathematical Programming A and B, SIAM Journal on Uncertainty Quantification, and SIAM Journal on Scientific Computing.
 He has been recognized for his work in applied mathematics by his selection as a SIAM Fellow in 2019. \end{IEEEbiography}